rpc — library routines for remote procedure calls

 request associated with the RPC service transport

-handle, xprt
+handle, xprt.

-is the address where
+The parameter in is the address where

-the arguments will be placed; inproc
+the arguments will be placed; inproc is the XDR

 routine used to decode the arguments.
 This routine